 - Have taught TST Workshops for a minimum of 24 months prior to becoming a MRT.

+What are the TST Candidate Guidelines?
 The TST Candidate Guidelines are the rules and regulations we use to guide our decision making process in the development of the TST Workshop.
 They have been written and are updated annually by our Master Regional Trainers (see question #11 in this document for more information about MRTs).
 Please see “TST Candidate Guidelines” on our website for more information.

 To contact your instructor, please visit the Instructor Directory on our website to find their contact information.

-The new changes include: Medical Assistants (MAs) will need to prove certification (CMA) or registration (RMA) status before they attend a TST Workshop and receive TST certification.
+What are the new changes to the TST Candidate Guidelines for MAs?
+Medical Assistants (MAs) will need to prove certification (CMA) or registration (RMA) status before they attend a TST Workshop and receive TST certification.
 MAs will no longer be considered for waivers.
 We will no longer have “read-only” certification.
-For more information about what TST Candidate Guidelines are, please see question #12 of this document and the “TST Candidate Guidelines” section on our website.
+For more information about what TST Candidate Guidelines, please see the “TST Candidate Guidelines” section on our website.

+What do the new changes mean for me?
 If you are a Medical Assistant, you will need to prove certification or registration from an accredited institution in order to receive your TST certification.
 If you are an MA and cannot prove CMA/RMA status, you will not be approved for a waiver to attend a TST Workshop and thus will not be TST certified.

+Why did you make these changes?
 We are attempting to become more compliant with MIOSHA regulations, which state the following procedure for inspections that may be included in a TB investigation: “A professional licensed health care provider [PLHCP] shall perform TB skin tests, medical surveillance, and post-exposure follow-up medical evaluations.”
 Medical assistants are not licensed by the state of Michigan, and are therefore not included in MIOSHA’s category of PLHCP.
 Through certification, CMAs and RMAs are considered professional health care providers and are thus qualified through MIOSHA standards to administer and read TSTs.
 Please see question #1 in this document for more information about MIOSHA regulations.

+I am an MA and I would like to become certified or registered, where do you recommend I get this?
 The State of Michigan does not recommend a specific organization to obtain MA certification.
 There are many organizations that offer MA certifications, some of which are more reputable than others.
 When we receive proof of certification from an MA we look for a few specific qualifications that the certifying organization requires before the certification or registration is given.
-These qualifications include:Graduate from an accredited medical assisting program.
+These qualifications include graduating from an accredited medical assistant program, on the job experience, clinical practicum hours in an educational setting, and offering continuing education credits.
 Programs and institutions should be accredited by a regional or national accreditation agency approved by the US Department of Education or the Council for Higher Education Accreditation.
-These two websites can be used to search for an accredited medical assistant program: Commission on Accreditation of Allied Health Education Programs (CAAHEP) Accrediting Bureau of Health Education Schools (ABHES) On the job experience or clinical practicum hours in an educational setting.
-Offers continuing education credits.
+These two websites can be used to search for an accredited medical assistant program: Commission on Accreditation of Allied Health Education Programs (CAAHEP) and Accrediting Bureau of Health Education Schools (ABHES).
 If the organization where you got your MA certification does not require any of the above qualifications, we cannot guarantee that you will be approved to take the TST Workshop.